TheCoreMan/make-git-better-levels/README.md

-# make-git-better
+# Welcome to make-git-better

-Good you managed to clone the repo
+If you made it so far, you're already doing great!

+╰(*°▽°*)╯

-Now, to proceed - checkout the `start-here` branch and read me again :)
+Now, to proceed - `git checkout` the branch named `start-here`, and then read me again.

+## Useful tips

+- Make sure you have the CTF site handy.
+You can find it [here](https://mrnice.dev/).
+- You probably want to write down the flags you'll get for solving levels.
+Open up a notepad.